 Designer’s Guide for Customer Addiction-01

-Many new product ideas were good, but failed miserably after launch, could not drive more users, even though the research shows that there is a real need, a real pain to be solved.
+Many new product ideas were good but failed miserably after launch.
+Those ideas could not get enough users, even though the research showed that there was a real need, a real pain to be solved.

 Many entrepreneurs have risked their life’s savings, investor’s money, their reputations, promises to employees and partners, to build a product, but failed.

-You can blame budgetary constraints for marketing and promotions, but if your product/service lags in essential elements, promoting the same with a huge budget is not sustainable.
+You may blame budgetary constraints for marketing and promotions.
+The fact is if your product/service lags in essential elements, even a massive promotional budget would not save it from the failure.

 Remarkable marketing is the art of building things worth noticing right into your product or service — Seth Godin

 Designing a product with mere novelties is a subtle trap.
-Users may describe it as “Cool” first time, when shown to them and may talk about the product to their friends, but many of them will not buy if it is rarely useful.
-Your marketing can make Early adopters buy cool stuff but will lie in closet, due to lack of usefulness.
+It may appear as a cool product.
+Users may appreciate the product the first time, when shown to them and may talk about the product to their friends, but many would not buy if the product is rarely used.
+Your marketing can make ‘early adopters’ buy the cool stuff but you cannot stop the product from ending up in the closet.

-There are more and more choices for customer, and they don’t have time to listen and understand your pitch, making our product, service invisible.
+There are more and more choices for customer, and they don’t have time to listen and understand your pitch, making your product, service invisible.

-So, how to make a product like Facebook or WhatsApp where customers regularly use on their own, again and again without any ads or promotions or aggressive messaging and help in promoting the product.
-How to create high user engagement with our products/services?
+So, how to make a product like Facebook or Whatsapp where customers regularly use on their own, again and again without any ads or promotions or aggressive messaging and with limited promotional budget?.
+How to get higher user engagement with our products/services?